-Episode 304 of Folk Roots Radio features an interview with Julian Taylor, leader of self-described “pilgrims of funk, soul ‘n’ roll” – the Julian Taylor Band, recorded at the Folk Music Ontario conference.
-We also feature music from the band’s great 2016 double album “Desert Star”.
-And, as always, we take a look at some of the latest new releases.
-Check out the full playlist online at http://folkrootsradio.com.
+Episode 316 of Folk Roots Radio features an interview with Toronto singer-songwriter Shawn William Clarke recorded at the Folk Music Ontario conference.
+Shawn also plays three songs live for us, including two songs that are yet to be recorded.
+As always, we take a look at some of the latest new releases.
+Check out the full playlist below.